cormacmattimoe/SoftwarePatternsRefactor1/README.md

 o	Updated: ValidateScreenInput class to work in parent class

-o	Created ValidateScreen to do all validations
+o	Created ValidateScreen to do all validations.